dip-proto/fastly.js/fastly-vcl/06-real-world-examples.md

 This document provides complete, practical examples of Fastly VCL configurations for various real-world use cases.
 These examples demonstrate how to apply the concepts covered in the previous documents to solve common problems and implement popular patterns.

+Note: when uploading custom VCL to a real Fastly service, each built-in subroutine you override should contain the corresponding `#FASTLY` macro comment (`#FASTLY recv`, `#FASTLY fetch`, and so on).
+Fastly expands these markers into its own boilerplate logic, and some platform features will not work without them.
+They are omitted from the examples below for readability.

 ## Example 1: E-commerce Website

 This example demonstrates a complete VCL configuration for an e-commerce website, including: